conda/conda-build/docs/source/user-guide/tutorials/build-pkgs-skeleton.rst

        conda skeleton pypi skyfield

-   This command creates the skyfield conda build recipe.
+   This command creates the skyfield conda-build recipe.

 #.
 Run ``conda-build skyfield`` and observe that it fails with
    the following output: